§ 5914 Rules; hearing; adoption.

 (2) Employees, otherwise qualified, who are employed by the Delaware Psychiatric Center (or its successor agency) and who are assigned to programs for the criminally insane.

-(3) Employees, otherwise qualified, who are employed by the Department of Services for Children, Youth and Their Families and are assigned to work in the Division of Youth Rehabilitative Services facilities.
+(3) Employees, otherwise qualified, who are employed by the Department of Services for Children, Youth and Their Families (or its successor agency).

-(f) Nothing in this section shall be construed or interpreted by the Merit Employee Relations Board or by the Director of the Office of Management and Budget to include hazardous duty pay as coming within the definition of fringe benefits.
+(f) Nothing in this section shall be construed or interpreted by the Merit Employee Relations Board or by the Secretary to include hazardous duty pay as coming within the definition of fringe benefits.

 § 5917 Competitive recruitment.